Multiparticle quantum interference in Bogoliubov bosonic transformations: Conclusion and outlook

-\textit{Conclusion.}\textemdash Gaussian bosonic unitaries are readily described as affine transformations in phase space, but addressing their effect on Fock states typically leads to cumbersome calculations.
-As a consequence, it is often a hard -- or even intractable -- task to derive fundamental entropy inequalities or majorization relations for Gaussian bosonic channels, while these are of major importance in optical quantum communication.
-Here, we have shown that the generating function of the matrix elements of a BS or TMS in Fock space can be expressed in a simple form, which, as a central consequence, yields unexpectedly simple recurrence equations for the multiphoton transition probabilities.
-As a key result, we exploited the equivalence between a BS and TMS under partial time reversal and found out the existence of a HOM-like suppression effect in a parametric amplifier of gain 2.
-This effect could be experimentally tested by monitoring the coincident detection of two single photons in the signal and idler modes as a function of the time lapse between the input and output photon pairs.
+Gaussian bosonic unitaries are readily described as affine transformations in phase space.
+Yet, addressing their action on Fock states typically leads to cumbersome calculations, which makes multiphotonic interferences in common Gaussian optical components hard to grasp.
+As a consequence, it is often an intractable task to prove fundamental entropy inequalities for Gaussian bosonic channels, while these are of major importance in optical quantum communication (see, e.g., the entropy photon-number inequality \cite{Guha2007,KonigSmith,DePalma2014}).
+Here, we have shown that the generating function of the matrix elements of a BS or TMS in Fock space can be expressed in a closed form, which, as a central consequence, yields simple recurrence equations for the multiphoton transition probabilities.
+In spite of the many interfering paths, Theorems~\ref{theo:mainBS} and \ref{theo:mainTMS} then provide a simple, intuitively appealing picture of multiphoton interference in passive and active bosonic circuits.
+It is amazing that such a simple account of quantum interferences in terms of probabilities (instead of amplitudes) in so well-studied optical components had yet remained unnoticed.

+We have then predicted several multiphoton generalizations of the HOM effect in a BS of rational transmittance and have exploited the correspondence between a BS and TMS under partial time reversal \cite{HOM_PTR_2} in order to reveal the existence of similar interferometric suppression effects in a quantum optical amplifier of rational gain.
+Interestingly, these predicted effects seem to escape the general framework for quantum suppression laws that has been derived in refs. \cite{Dittel-PRL2018,Dittel-PRA2018}.